LichangLovesCS/EE106A-Proj/src/image_process/README.md

-A rubik's cube solver written in python 2.7 using OpenCV using your webcam.
+A rubik's cube solver written in python 2.7 using OpenCV using your webcam or USB camera.

 NOTE: cube uses color detection and color detection is very hard to fix for every possible situation, because certain light influences a color detector and the